Microchip-MPLAB-Harmony/quick_docs/basic/mplab_harmony_3_configurator/readme.md

 This section displays the available components of the project.
 Available component list varies based on the Harmony Core repo synchronization and the Microcontroller selected while creating the project.

 To instantiate a component, from the available components, double click on any available component.
 After the component is instantiated, the instantiated component will be displayed in the Project Graph Area.

-Refer "Section “Project Graph”":https://github.com/Microchip-MPLAB-Harmony/Microchip-MPLAB-Harmony.github.io/wiki/Microchip-MPLAB-Harmony-Configurator-v3-User-Guide#project-graph for additional information.

 The following sections cover available components and description, and for GUI see figure below.